FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.txt

 Disabled unused plugins and make placeholders in plugin list in "Source/Plugin.h" and "Source/FreeImage/Plugin.cpp".
 "Makefile.srcs" is edited properly to exclude unused files.

-= Since build 431:
-Based on previous revision b417:
-In "../include/FreeImage.h", "Source/FreeImage/Plugin.cpp", "Source/FreeImage/GetType.cpp" and "Source/FreeImageToolkit/JPEGTransform.cpp":
-Removed functions only supported in Win32: "FreeImage_LoadU", "FreeImage_SaveU", "FreeImage_GetFileTypeU", "FreeImage_GetFIFFromFilenameU", "FreeImage_JPEGTransformU", "FreeImage_JPEGCropU".
-Confirmed for all modified above:
-  Removed all spaces at end of lines.
-  Saved as UTF-8 + BOM.
-  All EOL markers are normalized as CR+LF.
-Note: "Source/FreeImageToolkit/JPEGTransform.cpp" is excluded in the source list.
-The file is reserved for future use.
-Additional source of libjpeg-turbo-1.3.0 is now used to replace libjpeg-8d in "Source/LibJPEG".
-"Makefile.srcs" is edited properly to exclude unused files and to add libjepg-turbo source files.
-"Makefile.mingw" is modified to handle assembly files with NASM.

 == Additional source replacement

+= Since build 452:
+Based on previous revision b431:
+Source files of libpng are updated to 1.6.6 from 1.6.3.
+Get the libpng source from http://sourceforge.net/projects/libpng/files/libpng16/1.6.6/lpng166.7z .

 = Since build 431:
 Based on official version 3.15.4: